dahan198/synchronous-fault-tolerant-ml/README.md

 ## Overview

 This repository contains the code and data associated with the paper **"Fault Tolerant ML: Efficient Meta-Aggregation and Synchronous Training"** by Tehila Dahan and Kfir Y. Levy.
-The paper investigates Byzantine-robust training in distributed machine learning systems, introducing the Centered Trimmed Meta Aggregator (CTMA) and a double-momentum strategy for gradient estimation.
+The paper investigates Byzantine-robust training in distributed machine learning systems, introducing the Centered Trimmed Meta Aggregator (CTMA) and showcasing the effectiveness of the double-momentum gradient estimation technique in enhancing fault tolerance.

 ## Table of Contents